mileswatson/Hosta/README.md

 ### How is Hosta different?

 Hosta is a different type of social media to the ones you usually install on your phone.
-By using the Hosta network:
+Defining features of the Hosta network:

  - Users are in **direct control** of their data
  - All communications are **end-to-end encrypted**